liferay-design/liferay.design/src/markdown/articles/2020/euroia-19-talks.md

 ---
 author: 'Susana Vázquez'
 date: '2020-02-19T14:00:00.000Z'
-title: 'EuroIA 19 Recap 2/2'
+title: 'EuroIA 19 Recap: Talks'
-featuredImage: '/images/articles/euroia-19/euroia19-cover-front.png'
+featuredImage: '/images/articles/euroia-19/euroia19-team.jpg'
 publish: true
 ---

-You have probably already read the [first part of our EuroIA 19 post](../euroia-19-part1).
+You have probably already read the [first part of our EuroIA 19 post](../euroia-19-workshops).
 There, we focused on the workshops.
 In this second part, we want to highlight the talks that impacted us the most and bring some conclusions over all our experience at this conference.

 ## The Talks